andrewtrandev/GitGrub-2-way-market-place/README.md

 ---

 This problem needs solving as busy individuals and individuals looking for affordable and healthy meals are starved for options.
-Especially during the coronavirus pandemic, options are limited and now that more people are forced to stay at home, it may be comforting to have alternatives.
 By making an app to connect cooks and users we can open the market up to cooks,families and meal preppers that can take advantage of a unique time where most people are eating at home.

-The open market also allows for more competitive prices and higher-quality food which will naturally sell more than lesser-quality food, this creates an incentive to maintain quality and innovate on better dishes.
+The open market also allows for a more dynamic food environment where, naturally, food options are diversified, prices are competitive and higher-quality food is supported.

 ---
 ##### 4. Describe your project’s models in terms of the relationships (active record associations) they have with each other.